williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/set-up-authz-server.md

 These scopes are referenced by the **Claims** dialog.

+If you set a scope as "Default", then it will be included by default in an tokens that are created.
+Depending on which flow you are using, it might also allow you to exclude the `scope` parameter from your token request.

+For more information on Scopes, see here: <https://developer.okta.com/standards/OAuth/index#scopes-and-claims>

 ### Create Claims (Optional)

 Tokens contain claims that are statements about the subject or another subject, for example name, role, or email address.